JAYA the TRUST COACH

 • anytime you want to choose your focus!

-There are two simple steps.
-Before you even begin, I invite you to pause a moment to ground yourself (just feel feet on ground and body on furniture) and locate the breath (just follow and feel a few breath cycles, or even one).
+Before you even begin, I invite you to pause a moment to ground yourself (just feel feet on ground and body on furniture) and to locate the breath (just follow and feel a few complete breath cycles, or even one).
 As you make your focus wheel, stay aware of and connected to breath.
+Otherwise stated, keep coming back.

-Step #1: Write in the center of a page a statement of what you’re reaching toward, then draw a bubble around it.
+Step #1: In the center of a page, write a statement of what you’re reaching toward, then draw a circle around it.
 This is the hub of the wheel.

 • The email to Xavier is actually no big deal.